Knowledge graphSettings

 Design in practice

-Tie cloud adoption to fintech regulation, payment-path SLAs, and vendor lock-in risk boundaries.
+Tie cloud migration to fintech regulation, payment-path service targets, and provider-dependency risk.

 Decision quality